Education and Awareness

 Being a Patient Advocate for Yourself

-* learning how to get the most out of your appointment
+* Learn how to get the most out of your appointment

 -